tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 You can see that these two examples follow Newton's 2<sup>nd</sup> law, so what would happen if we applied the other formulas of Newton's 2<sup>nd</sup> law using these same values?
 For example, we can determine *power* in the context of *society* (and the initial claims regarding laws and society), which is *power=laws\*society, which states that power is the degree to which society that is enabled by laws?* It is up to the reader to decide if *laws*, *society*, and *ethics*, or concepts like *enabled*, are the best concepts to use here and if so, what the *power* (the rate, over time, at which energy is transferred) represents, and what energy itself represents in this context.

+This can apply to any properly defined trigram, like the cognitive behavioral trigram shown above.
+For example, if we claim that a *behavior* is a product of *thoughts* (one’s own or those one is exposed to) and we also posit that *thoughts* are to be measured by *feelings*, we can say *behavior = thoughts / feelings*, which says that the value of *feelings* is the measure by which we should value *thoughts* when evaluating *behavior*.
+By the same token, *feelings = thoughts/behavior*, which claims that *feelings* can be determined when measuring *thoughts* by their value to *behavior.*  Further, we can speculate as to what the 4th ‘white dot’ might be… intention? heart?
+Let’s call it *X* for now.
+We can determine what *X* is, as we did above with *society*, *law* and *ethics*,  by evaluating *thoughts* that are reinforced (‘multiplied’) by *behavior*.
+Perhaps *X=beliefs*?

 In any case, the twelve formulas of Newton's 2<sup>nd</sup> show some very interesting relationships between ethics, laws, society, and ‘power', and, in my humble opinion, a new perspective on the dynamics of culture and society that, if nothing else, raises some important questions.
 As it applies here, it shows how the tholon can describe everything from atoms to culture.
 Because the math involved in a tholon can be more than the reader might be interested in, the subject is covered more deeply in Appendix D.

 With this in mind, let's reexamine the above claims: